 1.6 Scope of Research

-The scope of the study was Atlas Mara Bank - Zambia.
+The scope of the study was the entirety of Atlas Mara Bank – Zambia and its entire branch network nationwide.

 1.7 Definitions of Key Terms

 Return on Assets (ROA)

 Return on assets (ROA) is an indicator of how profitable a company is relative to its total assets.
 ROA gives a manager, investor, or analyst an idea as to how efficient a company's management is at using its assets to generate earnings.
 Return on assets is displayed as a percentage.